Reserve a Room

 The only museum in the world displaying the history of the biblical period in the various lands of the Bible.

 The Museum is a center for cultural and educational programming.
-The museum has produced numerous outstanding special exhibitions such as ''The Jewish Presence in Ancient Rome'' which marked the first cultural exchange between the Vatican and State of Israel following the opening of diplomatic relations.
+The museum has produced numerous outstanding special exhibitions such as ''The Jewish Presence in Ancient Rome'' which marked the first cultural exchange between the Vatican and State of Israel following the initiation of diplomatic relations.
 And, in 1996 the Museum presented ''Jerusalem – A Capital For All Times; Royal Cities of the Biblical World'' as the primary exhibition for the Jerusalem 3,000 celebrations, and brought record breaking crowds into the Kunsthistorisches Museum in Vienna as the first stop on its international tour.

 Opening Hours: Daily guided tours for adults Sun - Fri: English - 10:15, Hebrew - 11:00,